AndrewPiroli/DisableExpiredAccounts/README.md

 $SendEmailReport, set to $true or $false to enable the email report.

+$AlwaysEmail, set to $true or $false to always send a report, even if nothing happened.

 $$PSEmailServer, set to a string (in quotes) to the smtp server that the email report will be sent via

 To set email recipients, add `$EmailRecipients += "Michael Scott <mscott@dundermifflin.com>"` to the end of the marked user serviceable options area.
 Obviously replace the name and email with your own, just use the same format (I can't belive I have to say that).
 Add as many as you like (probably?)